INTERNATIONAL POLITICAL ECONOMY - 2017/8

 Formative assessment and feedback

 Students will receive verbal feedback on their performance during lectures/seminars, and in one to one meetings during office hours.
-Additionally, students will receive detailed written feedback on their presentation and individual feedback on their supporting documentation by the module leader.
+Additionally, students will receive brief feedback on their presentation and individual feedback on their on their country briefing paper by the module leader.
 They also receive written feedback on the presentations by peers.
-Furthermore summative coursework will be receiving feedback summarised in a cover sheet.
 Feedback is module-specific but is also designed to be used for feedforward to other aspects of the degree programme as well.

 Reading list for INTERNATIONAL POLITICAL ECONOMY : http://aspire.surrey.ac.uk/modules/polm019